Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 “You can’t tell me you don’t speculate, though,” Diana pressed him.
 “We’re not asking you to decide here, just… if you had to bet on what they’re going to do next, where would you put your money?”

 “...I think they have a bright future ahead of them.
-And that’s *all* I’m going to say---a bright future.”
+And that’s *all* I’m going to say - a bright future.”

 “Fair enough,” Coleman said, letting it drop.
 “But when are you going to write a book about them?”